 Though weeks had passed since I’d heard the news, the majority of my mother and my conversations still sounded a lot like

 Her tone was soft, gentle as always when she countered back against my ongoing complaints.
 “Sweetie, you’re only making it harder for me to leave.”

-“It doesn’t seem hard on you.”
-I couldn’t look her in the eye as I spoke.
-Instead, I took in the sight of her half-packed suitcase, one she pulled out of storage a little too fast for my liking.
-It wasn’t that I wanted to spend our last few days together saturating my mother with a pang of guilt, but I couldn’t seem to stop the comments.
-My remarks made me feel unsatisfactory, and I hugged my knees to my chest, resting my chin atop them.
-“I’m going to miss you,” I finally mumbled, the first kind thing I’d said all morning.
-Or possibly all week.
+It wasn’t that I wanted to spend our last few days together saturating my mother with guilt, but I couldn’t seem to stop the comments.
+My remarks didn’t give me any of the satisfaction I’d hoped for and I hugged my knees to my chest, resting my chin atop them.

 “I told you I’d pick up more shifts at the diner.”
 My frown depleted, shifting to a scowl.
 “I’ll get a second job if I have to.”